-Although Steed can be extremely merciless and brutal.
-The way he interrogates Borowski in Man With Two Shadows proves witness too that.
-Yet he is not cruel.
+But Steed can be extraordinarily merciless and brutal.
+The way he interrogates Borowski in Man With Two Shadows proves witness too that, yet he is not cruel.

 But is a myth that Steed carries no firearms or that he did not use guns.